-We are currently recruiting for the 2022-23 program year with opportunities beginning in August, October and January.
-Your commitment to Community Forestry Corps will be 40 hours per week.
-This is an AmeriCorps member position with the Community Forestry Initiative of Climate Impact Corps.
-You will join an amazing group of members, determined to help our communities.
+We are currently recruiting for the 2023-24 program year with opportunities beginning in August, October and January.
+This is an AmeriCorps member position with the Community Resilience Initiative of Climate Impact Corps.
+You will join an amazing group of members, determined to create change.

-Give your time as a Community Forestry Member and receive a scalable perks package based on your time commitment of 40 or 25 hours per week.
+Serve as a Community Stewardship Facilitator and receive a scalable perks package based on your time commitment of 40 or 25 hours per week.

 40 hours/week perks: